MKAbdElrahman/IntegratedOptics.jl/docs/src/index.md

 ```
 ## Tutorials

-he following tutorials will introduce you to the functionality of
+The following tutorials will introduce you to the functionality of
 Photon.jl.

 ```@contents